-

 The smaller the AWG number, the thicker the conductor – and the larger the cross-section.

-What does AWG mean?
+What does AWG mean for cables?

 Important note on current carrying capacity (ampacity):